CokerCoder/awesome-moc/README.md

-# Awesome COMP30026
+# Awesome MOC

-This repository contains notes and tools that might be helpful when you are studying COMP30026 Models of Computation.
+This repository contains notes and tools that might be helpful when you are studying MoC (COMP30026 Models of Computation).:100:

 ## Local Grok